AbdullahAIOps/AIops-devops-labs/labs/Kubernetes/KCNA-lab8/README.md

 ```
 ## Summary
 This lab gave me practical experience securing Kubernetes clusters using:
-- Authentication & Authorization with Service Accounts and RBACAdmission Control with Resource Quotas and Network PoliciesPrinciple of Least Privilege in action through
+- Authentication & Authorization with Service Accounts and RBAC
+- Admission Control with Resource Quotas and Network Policies
+- Principle of Least Privilege in action through
+- role-based access
+## Key Takeaways
-- role-based accessKey TakeawaysService Accounts define identity for Pods.
+- Service Accounts define identity for Pods.
 - RBAC controls permissions at namespace and cluster level.
 - Admission Controllers enforce resource and policy limits.
 - Network Policies protect communication between Pods.
 - These are essential skills for real-world Kubernetes administration and map directly to KCNA certification objectives.
 - The hands-on tests helped me see exactly how Kubernetes enforces security boundaries across different layers.